 There are an estimated 5.5 million British people living overseas.
 This equates to almost one in ten of the UK population.
-It is important therefore that any change in domestic legislation does not have a negative impact on the retirement planning of those living overseas.
+Therefore, it is important that any change in domestic legislation mustn’t harm the retirement planning of those living overseas.

 A draft Statutory Instrument published by HMRC on 19th December 2014 recognises the need to align the treatment of members of UK registered schemes with those of overseas schemes.
 The objective is for the QROPS regime to be consistent with that of UK pension legislation.